01 | Introduction

 Deliverables for Week 1 #

-This page has more detailed instructions on the options.
+This page will have more detailed instructions on the how to update the site

 2. Arduino Basics (Thursday, November 1, 13:00) #